Travel and Reentry: F and J Student

 - New financial documentation showing that you will have financial support once you return to the United States.
-The financial documentation should be no more than six months old
+The financial documentation should be no more than three months old.

 - Proof that you will return to your home country once you have completed your program of study (things that bind you to your home town, homeland, or current place of residence: job, family, financial prospects that you own or will inherit, investments, etc).

 Be prepared to explain to the U. S. consular officer why it would be a hardship to you if you were not to receive the new visa.
 These reasons might include the amount of money and time that has already gone towards your degree and greater career advancement in your home country with a U. S. degree.

 If you are denied a new entry visa, you should request the consular officer provide you with a written explanation for the denial.
-You can then send that explanation to the Office of International Services by fax or email for our review.
+You can then send that explanation to ISSS by fax or email for our review.
 In certain cases, this office may be able to assist you in re-applying for the visa.
 DO NOT RE-ENTER THE U.S. IN ANY OTHER NON-IMMIGRANT STATUS.

 If you are concerned about the possibility of obtaining a new entry visa in your home country, you may want to schedule an appointment at a United States Embassy in Canada or Mexico.
 Keep in mind, however, that after April 12, 2002 a student who makes an application for a student entry visa and subsequently has that application denied will not be permitted to re-enter the U.S. in student status.
 A student who travels to Canada or Mexico and does not apply for a visa may still take advantage of Automatic Visa Revalidation (see below).
 In either case, any student who wishes to travel to and return to United States from Canada or Mexico must, however, be sure that her/his Form I-20 or Form DS-2019 was signed within the past twelve months.

 Visitor Visa Exemptions to Travel into Canada